5 Amazing Benefits In Keeping A Technology Free Bedroom

 4. Intentional Mornings

-With the phone not right next to us in the morning, it gives us a chance to really think about about how we start our day.
+With the phone not right next to us in the morning, it gives us a chance to really think about how we start our day.
 What is your morning routine?
 Automatically reaching for our phone and responding to work emails?
-Other days news puts our needs on the back burner straight away.Without our phone it makes us less accessible to the demands everyone else immediately as the day starts.

 5. Improved Sleep

 So with all the above tips in play, reducing your screen time before bed and removing it if possible from the bedroom.
-As well as creating a more productive and enjoyable morning to start your day off, these things should hopefully see some improvements with your sleeping patterns.
+As well as creating a more productive and enjoyable morning to start your day off, these things should hopefully see some improvements in your sleeping patterns.

 Chloe